caltechlibrary/newt/newt_yaml_syntax.md

 ### a route object

 id
-: (required) This identifies the pipe line so that it can be re-used or included in other pipelines.
+: (required) This identifies the pipeline so that it can be re-used or included in other pipelines.
 It must conform to variable name rules[^1]

 type
 : (required) Current supported pipeline types are `json_api`, `static`, and `template_engine`.
 Template engines package the result of a `json_api` into a form that is acceptable to Pandoc running as a web service or `newtmustache`.
-If `static` is choosen then you specify the path relative to the htdocs root.
-E.g. `error.html` if the file `htdocs/error.html` is the one you want.
+If `static` is chosen then you specify the path relative to the htdocs root.
+E.g. `error.html` if the file you want to display is `htdocs/error.html`.

 description
-: (optional, encouraged) This is a discription of what you're trying to accomplish in the route.
+: (optional, encouraged) This is a description of what you're trying to accomplish in the route.
 It may be used in comments or by documentation generators.

 request
-: (required) This is a string that express the paith to listen to for running the data pipeline
+: (required) This is a string that expresses the HTTP method and URL path to assign to a specific data pipeline

 pipeline
-: (required) this is a list of data request used to form the pipeline needed for this request. the last element in the pipeline is returned as a response to the request
+: (required) this is a list of URLs to one or more web services visible on localhost.
+The first stage to fail or the last element in the pipeline are returned as a response to the request

 error
 : (optional) this points to a static page that can be displayed when the pipeline fails (e.g. like a 404 page used by web servers)